marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/options-controlling-fortran-dialect.rst

   Enable a blank format item at the end of a format specification i.e. nothing following the final comma.

-.. index:: fdollar-ok

-.. index:: $

-.. index:: symbol names

-.. index:: character set
+.. index:: fdollar-ok, $, symbol names, character set

 .. option:: -fdollar-ok